MTSU experienced a record day during its third Prescription Drug Take-Back Day April 24.

 Part of a national prescription drug take-back program, MTSU’s event is held so that medication users can properly dispose of their unused, old and expired prescription and over-the-counter medicines.

 MTSU has collected nearly 88 pounds of medicine during the three take-back days.
-MTSU Public Safety will turn the medicines over to an official with the Drug Enforcement Agency, which will destroy them, Ragland said.
+MTSU Public Safety will turn the medicines over to an official with the Drug Enforcement Administration, which will destroy them, Ragland said.

 Ragland said a “very strong, successful first hour” got things off to a solid start, and it grew from there.